mHealth App Development: The Ultimate Guide

 Based on the technologies and components involved in application development, hiring and managing a team of specialists in the U.S. can be a costly undertaking.
 The estimated cost of a typical mHealth app-development project can reach $80-100K or more.

-If you opt for an mHealth app development company like TATEEDA, which has a remote R&D branch, you can optimize your project costs.
+If you opt for an mHealth app development company like TATEEDA GLOBAL, which has a remote R&D branch, you can optimize your project costs.

 How to Make your mHealth App Compliant?

-There is a body of medical data regulations and standards that app developers need to follow in order to achieve optimal security and governmental compliance.
+There is a body of medical data regulations and standards that mHealth developers need to follow in order to achieve optimal security and governmental compliance.

 For the majority of healthcare apps, HIPAA requirements must be respected, as secure storage and communication of patient information and health records is no joke in the U.S. The law strictly protects patient rights, and violations are punished with painful fines.